elnerd/go-singleton/README.md

 - Assign singleton instances to local variables of the correct type by their associated name.
 - Simplify the process of making any object a singleton.

+Using this package is made to be thread safe, but this provide no guarantees that the instance you making a singleton is thread safe!

 ## Why should you NOT use the package?